doron050/podcasts-for-all/README.md

 * Now go to <https://staging.strem.io/#/discover/Podcasts> and **enjoy your contribution to this great addon!** :trumpet:

-Thanks
+### Support and Contact
 ------

 **Podcast For All** © 2019+, DE, NM Released under the [MIT License].<br>
-Authored and maintained by DE, NM. with help from [contributors].
+Authored and maintained by DE, NM. with help from contributors.

 > GitHub [@Niv M](https://github.com/nivm1) <br/>